jgrapht/jgrapht-capi/README.md

 # JGraphT Native Library

 This library provides a native C api to the JGraphT library.
-Since the JGraphT library is written in Java, we first use [GraalVM](https://www.graalvm.org/) in order to build a shared library and then build a second shared library which also takes care of the initialization such as attaching a thread.
-Note that this library is not thread-safe.
+Since the JGraphT library is written in Java, we use [GraalVM](https://www.graalvm.org/) in order to build a shared library.

 ## Build